Ann O'Leary (psychologist)

 Ann O'Leary is an American behavioral psychologist, associated with the Centers for Disease Control and Prevention in Atlanta, Georgia.
 She specializes in behavior associated with AIDS.
 O'Leary received her PhD from Stanford University.
 In 2002, the American Psychological Association's Committee on Psychology and AIDS gave her their Distinguished Leader Award.
+In addition, O'Leary has completed research alongside Charles J. Neighbors, a fellow psychologist, around the concept of "condom negotiation".
+The results of their studies has since been incorporated into HIV, and sexual violence, prevention programs.